opensouls/soul-engine/docs/docs/CortexScheduler/example.md

 const initialMemories = [
   {
     role: "system",
-    content: "<Context>You are modeling the mind of Samantha</Context>", },
+    content: "You are modeling the mind of Samantha" },
 ];
 let firstStep = new CortexStep("Samantha");